 Our dojo is located in Corte Madera, California and we regularly have students from Mill Valley, Fairfax, San Rafael, Belvedere, Larkspur and the nearby Marin area (and occasionally from SF) taking part in a variety of aikido classes.

-The best way to begin training in aikido is to come and observe a fundamentals aikido class at our Corte Madera dojo located in Marin, and speak to the instructor about signing up.
-In our fundamentals classes the fundamental principals of aikido are taught and practiced.
-We offer fundamentals aikido classes several days a week.
-After a couple of months of attending fundamentals classes, students are invited to attend general classes as well.
-In general classes we build upon the fundamentals, exploring more complex movements and techniques while learning more advanced self-defense methods.
+The best way to begin training in aikido is to come and observe an aikido class at our Corte Madera dojo located in Marin, and speak to the instructor about signing up.
+We offer fundamental foundations as well as advanced aikido training in every class.
+We build upon the fundamentals, exploring more complex movements and techniques, tailoring each class to the full range of skill level present on the day of the class.